tkruml/tkruml.github.io/projects.md

 permalink: /projects/
 ---

-A few projects and adventures I've been a part of over the years.
+A few projects and adventures I've enjoyed being a part of.

 <br><a href="{{ site.baseurl }}/matatu-enterprises/">Matatu Enterprises</a>
 <br><a href="{{ site.baseurl }}/backpacking-in-europe/">Backpacking in Europe</a>